• Voor 17 uur besteld, dezelfde dag verzonden!

 In stock

-Hamster food from Bunny HamsterDroom Exper is a specialist pellet-free and complete food for hamsters (Syrian Hamster/Golden Hamster).
-Without extrudates and without pellets.
-The nutritional needs of hamsters and the latest scientific research were centra
+Bunny HamsterDroom Expert hamster food is a specialized, pellet-free, complete food for hamsters (Syrian/Golden hamsters).
+It's extruded and pellet-free.
+The nutritional needs of hamsters and the latest scientific research were central to the development

 Read more